fbpx

 • Preheat the oven to 375 degrees.

-• Make the meatballs by mixing all ingredients with your hands, working to incorporate ingredients evenly across the ground beef.
+• Make the meatballs by mixing all ingredients (except veggie oil) with your hands, working to incorporate ingredients evenly across the ground beef.

 • Form into balls a little bit larger than golf balls (you should make about 10 with 1 lb of meat.)
 Chill the meatballs in the fridge for about 20 minutes (or up to 1 hour.)

-• Heat oil in a large pan over medium heat.
+• Heat oil in an oven safe, large pan over medium heat.
 Add meatballs and cook and turn in the pan to brown the outsides, about 10 minutes.

 • A reminder at this step to make the rice if you are having that with the meatballs.

 • To make the glaze, put all ingredients in a small sauce pan and heat over low.
+If you'd like it less/more spicy - adjust the gochujang.
 Whisk to incorporate.
 Sit aside.

 Your email address will not be published.
 Required fields are marked *